Video Sculpture | Photo Installations & Other Projects

 Leg 2005

-Size Variable
+Size variable

 A leg is stretched along the length of exposed tree root.
 The downed tree trunk and leg are both coated in grey clay, matched in shape, color and form.
 Slowly the leg moves along the trunk caressing its length.
+In the silent version it is shown as

 Gnaw 2005

-Size Variable
+Size variable

-A face buried in dry dirt eats its way to the surface as a gritty crunching sound draws you in .
+A face buried in dry dirt eats its way to the surface as a gritty crunching sound draws you in.

 Detritus 2005